 What is the Difference Between Traumatic & Non-Traumatic Brain Injuries?

-Common causes of both traumatic and non-traumatic brain injuries include:
+Common causes of non-traumatic brain injuries include:

 - Failure to diagnose illnesses and conditions like heart attack, stroke, and meningitis